 Your doctor will instruct you whether to come to the Medical Center or to go to the Rehabilitation & Wellness Complex at 23 Mason St.

 Please leave all valuables, including jewelry, at home.
 We are security-conscious, but cannot be responsible for anything not deposited in the hospital safe.

 If you lose something during your stay, please contact Security at (601) 426-4493.

 You will probably be more comfortable in your own pajamas, slippers, and bathrobe.
 However, we will provide these items if you need them.

 Please bring a list of medications and dosages you currently take, but don’t bring the medication with you unless instructed to do so by your physician(s).
 For your safety, the hospital pharmacy will provide all the medications your physician prescribes.
-Print out and complete this handy personal medication record with information about your doctors, vaccinations and the medications you take.

 South Central Regional Medical Center is a nonsmoking facility, and smoking is not allowed anywhere on campus.
 If you feel that this will be a problem for you, please ask the admitting nurse about resources that are available to help you stop smoking.

 Possession and consumption of alcohol and non-prescribed drugs is prohibited on hospital grounds.
 Anyone under the influence of non-prescribed drugs or alcohol will be removed from hospital premises.